arustyt/wled-tools/doc/WLED_presets.md

 This convention allows me to use a few hard-coded preset ids (2 in my case) and avoid the complexity of modifying the WLED configuration for each set of presets.

-A for other preset ids like playlists and the associated presets, their ids don't matter to me.
+As for other preset ids like playlists and the associated presets, their ids don't matter to me.

 In its pure form the alternate structure has two top-level keys.
 ```yaml